Our fabric is spun, knit, and finished by various mills all located within 150 miles of our Asheville, NC headquarters.

 WHERE CAN I FIND THE FABRIC SPECS?

-Fabric specs are located in the product description on each individual product page (towards the bottom underneath the product photo).
-You can also find a consolidated list of fabric prices and specs on our Knit Basic Price Sheet here.
+Fabric specs are located in the product description on both collection and individual product pages per style (towards the bottom underneath the product photo).

 WHAT IS THE LINEAR WEIGHT OF YOUR FABRIC?